yingweiwo

 Pharmacodynamics

-Insulin secretion by pancreatic β cells is partly controlled by cellular membrane potential.
-Membrane potential is regulated through an inverse relationship between the activity of cell membrane ATP-sensitive potassium channels (ABCC8) and extracellular glucose concentrations.
-Extracellular glucose enters the cell via GLUT2 (SLC2A2) transporters.
-Once inside the cell, glucose is metabolized to produce ATP.
-High concentrations of ATP inhibit ATP-sensitive potassium channels causing membrane depolarization.
-When extracellular glucose concentrations are low, ATP-sensitive potassium channels open causing membrane repolarization.
-High glucose concentrations cause ATP-sensitive potassium channels to close resulting in membrane depolarization and opening of L-type calcium channels.
-The influx of calcium ions stimulates calcium-dependent exocytosis of insulin granules.
-Repaglinide increases insulin release by inhibiting ATP-sensitive potassium channels in a glucose-dependent manner.
+Insulin secretion by pancreatic β cells is partially regulated by cell membrane potential.
+Membrane potential is regulated by the inverse relationship between the activity of ATP-sensitive potassium channels (ABCC8) and extracellular glucose concentration.
+Extracellular glucose enters the cell via the GLUT2 (SLC2A2) transporter.
+After entering the cell, glucose is metabolized to produce ATP.
+High concentrations of ATP inhibit ATP-sensitive potassium channels, leading to membrane depolarization.
+When the extracellular glucose concentration is low, ATP-sensitive potassium channels open, leading to membrane repolarization.
+High concentrations of glucose cause ATP-sensitive potassium channels to close, causing membrane depolarization and opening L-type calcium channels.
+Calcium ion influx stimulates calcium-dependent insulin granule exocytosis.
+Repaglinide increases insulin release by glucose-dependently inhibiting ATP-sensitive potassium channels.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.